Find Grad Schools

 92% Women

 LIM College is the 8th most popular school in the nation for students seeking a master's degree in marketing.
 Roughly 1,600 attend the school each year.
-The average in-state tuition for full-time undergraduates is $28,634 per year, while in-state graduate students, on average, pay $24,840 per year.
-For the 2020-2021 academic year, 107 master's degrees were handed out to marketing majors at LIM.
-Of these students, 92% were women and 35% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $29,750 per year, while in-state graduate students, on average, pay $25,800 per year.
+During the most recent year for which we have data, 107 people received their master's degree in marketing from LIM.
+Around 51% of these students were from an underrepresented racial-ethnic group, and 92% were women.

 #9